numpy/numpy/doc/source/user/absolute_beginners.rst

           [16]]), array([[ 5, 6, 7, 8, 9, 10, 11, 12],
           [17, 18, 19, 20, 21, 22, 23, 24]])]

-`Learn more about stacking and splitting arrays here <https://numpy.org/devdocs/user/quickstart.html#stacking-together-different-arrays>`_.
+:ref:`Learn more about stacking and splitting arrays here <quickstart.stacking-arrays>`.

 You can use the ``view`` method to create a new array object that looks at the same data as the original array (a *shallow copy*).

 Views are an important NumPy concept!
 NumPy functions, as well as operations like indexing and slicing, will return views whenever possible.
 This saves